How to perform conditional judgments (if/elif/else) in Anqi CMS template?

-As an experienced CMS website operation personnel in security, I know that the flexibility of the template is crucial for efficient operation.尤其是condition judgment, it allows us to intelligently control the display and hiding of content based on different data states and business logic, thereby providing users with more precise and personalized browsing experiences.The template engine of AnQi CMS adopts the syntax style of Django, making the implementation of conditional judgments both powerful and easy to understand.
+As an experienced CMS website operation personnel, I know that the flexibility of templates is crucial for efficient operation in daily content management.Especially conditional judgments, which allow us to intelligently control the display and hiding of content based on different data states and business logic, thus providing users with more accurate and personalized browsing experiences.The Anqi CMS template engine borrows the syntax style of Django, making the implementation of conditional judgments both powerful and easy to understand.

-In the AnQi CMS template, conditional judgment is mainly achieved throughif/elif[else if abbreviation] andelsetags and is implemented withendifLabel end.
-This structure is very similar to conditional statements in many programming languages, allowing operation personnel familiar with programming logic to quickly get started.
+In Anqi CMS template, conditional judgment is mainly realized throughif/elif(short for else if) andelsetags and implemented byendifThe tag ends.
+This structure is very similar to conditional statements in many programming languages, making it easy for operations personnel familiar with programming logic to quickly get started.

-An basic conditional judgment statement structure is as follows:
+The structure of a basic conditional judgment statement is as follows:

 {% if 条件 %}